Submitted by on

 What Is the NIST Cybersecurity Framework?

-The NIST Cybersecurity Framework is an outline of security best practices.
-Produced by the National Institute of Standards and Technology (NIST) at the U.S. Department of Commerce for federal government agencies, the NIST Cybersecurity Framework is publicly available to any organization seeking to understand, manage, and protect their networks and data by reducing their cybersecurity risk.
+The NIST Cybersecurity Framework is a compilation of security best practices.
+Produced by the National Institute of Standards and Technology (NIST) at the U.S. Department of Commerce for federal government agencies, the NIST Cybersecurity Framework is publicly available to any organization seeking to understand, manage, and protect their networks and data by reducing cybersecurity risk.

-The guidelines set forth in the NIST Cybersecurity Framework provide cybersecurity standards that apply to all government agencies as well as organizations that work in the private sector.
+The guidelines set forth in the NIST Cybersecurity Framework provide cybersecurity standards that apply to all government agencies, as well as organizations in the private sector.
 Data users (e.g., businesses, and government agencies) benefit from the added protection of NIST’s cybersecurity controls.

 The three key components of the NIST Cybersecurity Framework are: